sequential-parameter-optimization/spotoptim/docs/manuals/unified_learning_rate.md

+---
-# Unified Learning Rate Interface
+title: Unified Learning Rate Interface in SpotOptim
+sidebar_position: 5
+eval: true
+---

 This module provides a sophisticated unified learning rate interface for PyTorch optimizers through the `map_lr()` function and integration with `LinearRegressor`.